-These are the strategies I wish I’d known about back when I was in the middle of my challenging, dark years of fatigue and overwhelm.
+In this article today, I’m sharing strategies that I wish I’d known about back when I was in the middle of my challenging, dark years.

-When I was in my mid-twenties to early thirties I suffered from a mystery illness that could only be explained by medical doctors as ‘chronic fatigue’.
-The doctors told me it was all in my head when their blood tests didn’t reveal any hint of a problem.
+When I was in my twenties I suffered from a mystery illness that could only be explained by medical doctors as ‘chronic fatigue’.
+The doctors told me it was “all in your head” when blood tests appeared to show that everything was normal.

 But I knew there was something seriously wrong.
 It started out as a very heavy fatigue and gradually turned into a living hell as I became overtaken by numerous viruses and infections.

-During the treatment process, it became apparent that I was and had been under high levels of emotional stress, which has a profound impact on our physical health.
+During the treatment process, it became apparent that I was under high levels of emotional stress.

-I’m now passionate about helping people find ways to nurture their own emotional well-being in order to thrive physically and emotionally.
+I’m passionate about helping you to find ways to nurture your emotional well-being so you can thrive, physically and emotionally.

 One of my favourite meditations is one I learned from one of my mentors Gina Marie Mele for connecting with your heart – your body’s centre of love and peace – to immerse yourself in its energy and receive its gentle guidance.
-I These days there are many great Apps available for smartphones that have beautiful music or guided meditations, such as Calm or Buddhify.
-All you need is 10 minutes a day (longer if you can, but ten minutes is a very good start) and you will start noticing the soothing effects of meditation on your soul).
+I write all about it in Finding Your Inner Compass: The Most Powerful Guidance you’ll ever need is right there in your heart.